-Having set up a consortium with other pharmaceutical companies, research institutions and international non-profit organizations, Astellas is developing a pediatric formulation of praziquantel.
+Within a consortium of partners, involving pharmaceutical companies, research institutions and international non-profit organizations, Astellas has developed a pediatric formulation of praziquantel.

-The pediatric formulation newly developed by Astellas uses proprietary drug formulation technology to create a smaller, orally dispersible tablet of reduced bitterness that can be taken without water.
+The pediatric formulation newly developed by Astellas uses proprietary drug formulation technology to create a smaller, orally dispersible tablet of reduced bitterness that can be taken with or without water.
 The pediatric formulation has also been designed for manufacturing at reduced cost using simple production technology, yielding tablets that are stable even in hot and humid tropical climates.
-To facilitate production of materials for clinical trials and help build local pharmaceutical manufacturing capabilities, Astellas has transferred to consortium partners in Brazil and Germany the technology and expertise needed to develop the pediatric formulations.
+To facilitate production of materials for clinical trials and help build local pharmaceutical manufacturing capabilities for future supplies, Astellas has transferred to consortium partners in Germany and Brazil the technology and expertise needed to develop the pediatric formulations and produce the tablets.

-After successful completion of Phase II clinical studies, the consortium program is currently preparing for Phase III clinical trials to gain registration and facilitate access to a novel orally dispersible tablet formulation for children.
+After successful completion of the Phase II clinical study, the consortium program is currently running the pivotal Phase III clinical trials in Kenya and Ivory Coast to gain data for registration and facilitate access to a novel orally dispersible tablet formulation for young children (below six years of age).
 Astellas is committed to providing the consortium with all necessary technical expertise.
+As a member of the consortium, Astellas is working with the partners aiming to have the product available for launch in the first endemic country in Africa in a few years.

 |Newly developed pediatric formulation (top) and existing tablet (bottom)||